mobify/mobifyjs/docs/understanding-konf.md

+---
+layout: doc
+title: Understanding the Konf
+---

 # Understanding The Konf

 The konf file is JavaScript code written to select content from the source DOM.
 Selections made in the konf are used as the context for templates to render the mobile page.
-[Learn more about templates] https://support.mobify.com/customer/portal/articles/511698-understanding-templates
+[Learn more about templates](https://support.mobify.com/customer/portal/articles/511698-understanding-templates)

 A konf file is required in any Mobify project and by default lives at 'src/mobify.konf':